It was a passion for clay and slips and fire that brought Hannah McAndrew to south west Scotland.

 Thrown in red earthenware Hannah’s work is decorated using coloured slips and rich honey glazes.
 The decoration is trailed on to the surface of the pot while the slipped surface is still glistening wet.
 The freshly applied slip looks much like cream or melted chocolate and looks good enough to eat.

-Recently, Hannah completed the building of her wood fired kiln and is now beginning the challenge of getting to grips with this new exciting way of firing her slipware pots.
+Hannah has built a wood fired kiln and is now working with the challenge of this new exciting way of firing her slipware pots.